Tour of Britain

 The Tour of Britain is a multi-stage cycling race, conducted on British roads, in which participants race across Great Britain to complete the race in the fastest time.

 The event dates back to the first British stage races held just after the Second World War.
 Since then, various different events have been described as the Tour of Britain, including the Milk Race, the Kellogg's Tour of Britain and the PruTour.

-The current version of the Tour of Britain began in 2004 as part of the UCI Europe Tour.
+The most recent version of the Tour of Britain began in 2004 as part of the UCI Europe Tour.
 From 2014, the race was rated 2.HC by the UCI.
 The race became part of the new UCI ProSeries in 2020.

 Tour of Britain (1945–1999)

 Origins

 The Tour of Britain has its origins in a dispute between cyclists during the Second World War.
 The British administrative body, the National Cyclists' Union (NCU), had feared since the 19th century that massed racing on the roads would endanger all racing, including early-morning time trials and, originally, the very place of cyclists on the road.

 A race organised from Llangollen to Wolverhampton on 7 June 1942, in defiance of the NCU, led to its organisers and riders being banned.
 They formed a new body, the British League of Racing Cyclists (BLRC), which wanted not only massed racing but a British version of the Tour de France.

 The first multi-day stage race in Britain was the Southern Grand Prix in Kent in August 1944.
 It was won by Les Plume of Manchester.
 The first stage was won by Percy Stallard, the organiser of the Llangollen-Wolverhampton race in 1942.

 The experience encouraged the BLRC to run a bigger race, the Victory Cycling Marathon, to celebrate the end of the war in 1945.
 It ran from Brighton to Glasgow in five stages and was won by Robert Batot of France, with Frenchmen taking six of the top 10 places, the mountains competition and best team.

 Chas Messenger, a BLRC official and historian, said: "No one had ever put on a stage race in this country, other than the Southern Grand Prix, and even fewer people had even seen one.
 So raw were they that Jimmy Kain (the organiser) even wrote to the Auto-Cycle Union – the body for motorcycle racing – and the flags used by them were taken as a guide to what was needed.
 Kain recalled the precarious budget: "£44 entry fees and £130 of my own money and £16 when I went round with the hat after the Bradford stage."

 The writer Roger St Pierre said: